-'''

-name

-builderNames

-properties

-fileIsImportant

-change_filter

-onlyImportant

-reason

-codebases

-'''
+name builderNames properties fileIsImportant change_filter onlyImportant reason codebases

-onlyIfChanged If this is true, then builds will not be scheduled at the designated time unless the specified branch has seen an important change since the previous build.

-branch (required) The branch to build when the time comes.
+- createAbsoluteSourceStamps See Configuring Schedulers.
+Note that fileIsImportant, change_filter and createAbsoluteSourceStamps are only relevant if onlyIfChanged is True. - onlyIfChanged If this is true, then builds will not be scheduled at the designated time unless the specified branch has seen an important change since the previous build. - branch (required) The branch to build when the time comes.
 Remember that a value of None here means the default branch, and will not match other branches!